-Abstract-Consolidation and isolation are key technologies that promoted the undisputed popularity of virtualization in most of the computer industry.
-This popularity has recently led to a growing interest in real-time virtualization, making this technology enter the real-time system market.
+Abstract-Consolidation and isolation are key technologies that drove the undisputed popularity of virtualization in most of the computer industry.
+This popularity has recently led to a growing interest in real-time virtualization, making this technology enter the real-time system industry.
 However, it has several issues due to the strict timing guarantees contracted.
 Moreover supporting legacy software stacks adds another level of complexity when the software is a black box.
-We present KairosVM, a latency-bounded, real-time extension to Linux's KVM module.
+We present KairosVM, a latencybounded, real-time extension to Linux's KVM module.
 It aims to bridge the lack of communication of the real-time requirements between the guest scheduler and the host scheduler, exploiting virtual machine introspection.
-The hypervisor captures the real-time requirements of the guest by catching previously added undefined instructions, without the need to do any modification to the guests.
+The hypervisor captures the realtime requirements of the guest by catching previously added undefined instructions.
 Our evaluations show that KairosVM's overhead is negligible when compared to existing introspection solutions thus can be used in real-time.